Indiana takes action to address coronavirus

 “There continues to be no confirmed cases of 2019 novel coronavirus in Indiana at this time,” Gov. Eric J. Holcomb said.
 “At my direction, the Indiana State Department of Health is working in close coordination with the Centers for Disease Control and Prevention, as well as other federal, state and local partners, to share information and monitor this evolving public health situation.
 While there is no need for immediate concern, the state will remain on alert to ensure Hoosiers are protected.”

-Indiana currently has no suspected cases of novel coronavirus under investigation.
 One Hoosier who recently traveled to China is on self-quarantine in accordance with Centers for Disease Control and Prevention guidelines.
 That individual is not symptomatic, and all appropriate measures are being taken.
-No additional information about the individual will be provided due to privacy laws.

-“The Steuben County Health Department is working with the Indiana State Department of Health to ensure our community and partners stay up-to-date with information regarding the development of this public health concern," said Alicia van Ee, chief environmental health specialist.
-"As of February 6th, 2020, we do not currently have any individuals under investigation in Steuben County, Indiana.
-Please contact the Steuben County Health Department with any questions regarding this information at 688-1000, ext.
-1500”

-State Health Commissioner Dr. Kris Box, said information about the novel coronavirus outbreak is changing rapidly and encouraged Hoosiers to check the ISDH website, https://bit.ly/39eK7xS, for the most current information.
+State Health Commissioner Dr. Kris Box said information about the novel coronavirus outbreak is changing rapidly and encouraged Hoosiers to check the ISDH website, bit.ly/39eK7xS, for the most current information.

 “We learn something new every day about this illness,” Box said.
 “While the news reports are concerning, I want to reassure Hoosiers that the majority of the patients under investigation in the U.S. so far have tested negative for novel coronavirus and remind them that seasonal influenza poses a greater health risk at this time.”